dan1306/COMP_3005_FINAL_PROJECT/README.md

 git clone https://github.com/dan1306/COMP_3005_FINAL_PROJECT.git

+2) Install dependencies

-2) CD into the app directory and install dependencies
+Navigate into the app directory and run:

 npm install

+3) Set up the database

-3) Create your database and execute the DDL and DML files in the sql folder, in your created database in pgadmin.
+Create your database in pgAdmin, then execute both DDL.sql and DML.sql from the sql folder.

-4) A .env file in the app directory with: database_password = your_database_password_in_quotes (e.g. "password")
+4) Create a .env file in the app directory

+It should contain:

+database_password = "your_postgres_password"
-database_name = your_database_name_in_quotes (e.g. "final")
+database_name = "your_database_name"

-5) Start the application by running "npm run start" in the app directory
+5) Run the application

+Inside the app directory:

+npm run start

-You will be prompted to choose:
+You will then be prompted to choose:

     Member View